Classification of Higgs sectors from group theoretical properties of UV gauge theories: Extended Higgs models

 The particle contents in Class~1 are summarized in Table~\ref{tab:class1}.
-This class leads to the complex singlet extension of the SM (CxSM)~\cite{Barger:2008jx}.
+This class leads to the real singlet extension of the SM (xSM)~\cite{Hill:1987ea,Krasnikov:1997nh,OConnell:2006rsp}.
 In this table, we have omitted the flavor indices, and the value of the hypercharge is the highest weight of $\mathrm{SU}(2)_R$.

-In the case of $m_1 = m_2$ in the limit of neglecting the breaking effects of $\mathrm{Sp}(4)$, $\mathbb{M}_{a_1 a_2}$ and $\phi_i$ are unified into the anti-symmetric representations $\bm{5}+\bm{1}$.
+In the case of $m_1 = m_2$ in the limit of neglecting the breaking effects of $\mathrm{Sp}(4)$, $\mathbb{M}_{a_1 a_2}$ and $\phi_i^\pm$ are unified into the anti-symmetric representations $\bm{5}+\bm{1}$.

 We note that, if the Majorana mass $M_{12}$ is non-zero but $m_1 = m_2 = 0$, there is an $\mathrm{SU}(2)_1 \otimes \mathrm{SU}(2)_2$ symmetry for the two multiplets $(\chi_1, \chi_2)^\intercal$ and $(\eta^*_1, \eta^*_2)$.
 By replacing the label of the particles as $\eta^*_1 \leftrightarrow \chi_2$, we obtain the same $\mathrm{SU}(2)_H$ Lagrangian as that with $m_1 = m_2$ and $M_{12} = 0$.
 Therefore, the scalar bound states are $\bm{5}+\bm{1}$ of $\mathrm{Sp(4)}$.